must1phae/portfolio/README.md

-# Itachi — Personal 3D Portfolio
+# Mustapha — Personal 3D Portfolio

 This is a small Vite + React portfolio scaffold built with Tailwind CSS, Framer Motion, and @react-three/fiber (Three.js).